There once was an Imam who spread the word of God by walking from place to place and singing scripture to anyone whom he might meet.

 In the soft circle of mother and child

 Abu Samra loved God and his family very much.
-He was an honest man, more than 50 years old and he spent most evenings playing with his grandchildren, of which he had six, four of them living with him along with his two sons, their wives, his younger sister and his sister’s best friend.
-His wife had died many years ago during the birth of his daughter, who had moved into the house of her husband just a day’s walk away and when he heard the Imam sing, he saw his wife’s face again, smiling at him through the window in his soul.
-He broke down and sobbed as loudly as a stoic 50 year old farmer could ever sob.
+He was an honest man, more than 50 years old, and he spent most evenings playing with his six grandchildren, four of whom lived with him along with his two sons, their wives, his younger sister and his sister’s best friend.
+His wife had died many years before, during the birth of his daughter who had moved into the house of her husband just a short walk away.
+When Abu Samra heard the Imam sing, he saw his wife’s face again, smiling at him through the window in his soul, and he broke into tears.

 His family crowded in around him and they held each other close as the Imam sang verse after verse.
-If it was at all possible for Abu Samra’s family — close and loving by anyone’s standards — to grow even closer, they did that night.
+If it was at all possible for Abu Samra’s family to grow even closer than they were already, they did that night.

-As was customary, the Imam was both the absolute focus of the beauty of God and a bit player in the drama of the Tarjeman family, in which God played the central role.
-He slept the night in a room off of the kitchen and left early in the morning.
+The Imam, as so often was the case in his travels, became for that night both the absolute focus of the beauty of God and a player in the drama of the Tarjeman family, in which God played the central role.
+He slept in a room off of the kitchen and left early in the morning.
 The family rose with the sun and they watched the Imam heft his bag and continue on his journey.
 They called out prayers to him and gave him bread and cheese and a clay pot filled with apple juice.

-In the winter, the Imam climbed the mountains and sang for the people of the cliffs.
-They rarely came down from their homes to the river below and they lived at such heights that the valley dwellers often mistook their fires for stars.
+Come winter, the Imam climbed the mountains and sang for the people of the cliffs, who lived at such heights that the valley dwellers often mistook their fires for stars.
+They rarely came down from their homes to the river below.
 When the Imam arrived at the simple stone cottage of Arjan in the dead of night, he found a group of men sitting around a fire, speaking in low, familiar tones on the topic of ice and snow.
 He ducked his head and slipped in, barely noticed, and sat down beside Arjan and his brother and took out a small drum.
 With his fingers, he tapped out the rhythm of the blaze and with his palm he echoed the blizzard brewing around the peak.
 The men fell silent and listened as the Imam sang these lines:

 “Find God in the renewing snows